ask/redish/README.rst

 Introduction
 ============

-By mixing the original redish's type system with the original redis-py's Redis object, give a different sort of transparent access to the key-value store without pickling/unpickling.
+By mixing Åsk's type system from redish with the original redis-py's Redis object, this fork gives a different sort of transparent access to the key-value store without pickling/unpickling, and by respecting the strengths in Redis's types.

 Braindump::